eisenzopf/redactomatic/README.md

 - LOCALE, L

+It is possible to specify more than one regular expression for the redactor.
 If a list of regular expressions is specified then the redactor will attempt to match the given text against each of the patterns in turn.
 The matching is done in the order that the list is defined and any matching text is redacted once it is found.
 Matching text does not stop any subsequent patterns from also being matched on the text.
 For example if a pair of patterns is specified then a given text may match one of the patters in one part of the text and the other pattern in another part of the same text.
 The two matching sections cannot overlap.

 #### redact.RedactorPhraseList

 ```
 ...
+  EMPLOYEENAMES:
     redactor:
       model-class: redact.RedactorPhraseList
       text:
-        phrase-list: {list of words to match}
-        phrase-filename: {filename containing the word list}
-        flags: {regex pattern match flags (raw integer mask}}
+        #phrase-list: [fred, joe, stacy, kylie]
+        phrase-filename: ./data/employeenames.csv
+        phrase-field: name
+        phrase-column: 1
+        phrase-header: True
+        flags: [ ASCII, IGNORECASE, ... ]

       voice:
-        {as per text}
+        ...
 ```

+**Example RedactorPhraseList definition.** (alternative phrase-list shown as comment)

 The `redact.RedactorPhraseList` class is very similar to redact.RedactorRegex but instead of matching regular expressions it matches lists of phrases.

-The phrases can be defined inline by attaching a list to the `phrase-list` key or defined in an external text file using the value of `phrase-filename`.
+The phrase list can be specified directly inline:

+- phrase-list - a list of phrases to select from randomly.

+Alterntively if no phrase list is specified then the class will attempt to read the phrase list from a CSV file using the following parameters:

+- phrase-filename - The name of a CSV file containing the phrases

+- phrase-header - True/False The CSV file has a header row (default=True)

+- phrase-field - The name of the column to select (phrase-header=True only)

+- phrase-column - Alternative to phrase-field.
+An integer column number (Default=0)

+This class uses regular expressions to implement that phrase match.
+It therefore also accepts the `flags `parameter.
 The `flags` parameter behaves as described for `redact.RedactorRegex`.

-This class is used by in the default definition of the `_IGNORE_` entity redactor that can be found in the release file ***ignore.yml***.
+This class is used by in the definition of the `_IGNORE_` entity redactor that can be found in the release file [data/ignore.yml](data/ignore.yml).
 Note that the special anonymizer class `anonymize.AnonRestoreEntityText` is used to restore this text again after redaction is completed.

 ```
 entities: